quangly/rsync-apple-music/README.md

 # rsync-apple-music
 Automate backup of Apple Music to External Drive.
-Will only copy new or renamed files limiting unnecessary bandwidth
+Will only copy new or renamed files limiting unnecessary bandwidth.
+If files in target do not exist, remove them.

 Of course, this rsync script can be used to back up anything to another mounted drive.